-The first two conferences, “Humanity Disrupted: Artificial Intelligence and Changing Societies” and “Humanity Defined: Politics and Ethics in the AI Age” told the beginning of a story of how European, American, and East Asian societies are grappling with the impacts of AI.
-The first conference addressed areas that are a source of both risk and opportunity – . these include the future of work, the defense sector, healthcare, finance, automated decisions via algorithms and autonomous driving.
-The second conference took a deeper dive into the ethical questions of AI, focusing particularly on the centrality of human dignity.
-Planning for the third conference in this cycle is underway for 2020.
-It will examine the economic dimensions of AI and its impact on labor, productivity, global competition, education, and social benefits.
+The first two conferences, “Humanity Disrupted: Artificial Intelligence and Changing Societies” and “Humanity Defined: Politics and Ethics in the AI Age” told the beginning of a story of how European, American, and East Asian societies are grappling with the impacts of AI and addressed some of the ethical questions facing democracies in the face of AI’s transformative potential.

-Third – the Aspen Institute Germany organizes a regular Digital Dish that features a provocative thinker for an intimate, off-the-record lunch in Berlin to discuss an issue related to the most pressing tech policy debates.
+The Aspen Institute Germany occasionally organizes “Digital Dishes” that features provocative thinkers for an intimate, off-the-record lunch or dinner in Berlin to discuss an issue related to the most pressing tech policy debates.
 The Dish brings together a mix of frontier thinkers on tech policy and specialists focusing on the U.S.-European relationship.
 By bringing together both communities, the Digital Dish Luncheon Series addresses trends, frictions and successes in the transatlantic tech policy space and contextualize issues in the broader U.S.-European relationship.

-The Digital Program would like to thank its partners, the State Representation of Baden-Württemberg, the Heinz und Heide Dürr Stiftung, Microsoft, Pfizer, the Friedrich Naumann Stiftung, Brunswick, the Internet Economy Foundation, Atlantic Council, Deutsche Telekom, DXC Technology, the German AI Association, and the Cyber Security Council for their generous support of these initiatives.
+The Digital Program would like to thank its partners who have generously supported our initiatives: the State Representation of Baden-Württemberg, the Ministry of the Interior, Digitisation and Migration of Baden-Württemberg, the Heinz und Heide Dürr Stiftung, Microsoft, the Friedrich Naumann Stiftung, Google, Dell, DNVGL, the German AI Association, Brunswick, the Internet Economy Foundation, the Atlantic Council, Deutsche Telekom, Telefonica, DXC Technology, Schnittger Möllmann Partners, the Italian Embassy in Berlin, the Estonian Embassy in Berlin and Pfizer.

-We would also like to thank our media partners Der Tagesspiegel, Sicherheitshalber, Berlin Policy Journal, Internationale Politik, KCRW Berlin, and Deutschlandfunk Nova.
+We would also like to thank our media partners Der Tagesspiegel, Sicherheitshalber, Berlin Policy Journal, Internationale Politik, RBB, KCRW Berlin, and Deutschlandfunk Nova.